LasEmil/goto-test.nvim/README.md

 }
 ```

-Using any other package manager you have to call the setup function:
+When using any other package manager you have to call the setup function:

 ```lua
 require("goto-test").setup()